 Katsuyuki Konishi, who voices Ozma Lee here, has voiced several prominent robot-show roles, including Kamina and Volfogg.
 The latter is particularly notable in context of Mac F as a few times when Ozma has had to sound formal, he ends up sounding almost exactly like Volfogg.

 Jun Fukuyama voices Luca who is nearly a shota-type character....he hasn't played one in a long time.

 When Leon Mishima starts getting into his rousing speech: hey, isn't that Kyon?

-No Export for You: Despite how incredible the show ended up being, so far it looks like the show will fall victim to the infamous legal snarls surrounding the Macross franchise; nobody has said a word about even considering bringing it over, even with the show DVDs, soundtracks, and related paraphernalia matching or even shattering decade-old sales records in Japan.
-There's still a chance that intense industry-wide pressure from everyone else (looking to strengthen the overall market with another prominent release) will make the various combatants in the Macross legal snarl play nice (or, perhaps Harmony Gold will be inattentive as it was for Macross Plus) but as time grinds on this begins to look less and less likely.
+No Export for You: Despite how incredible the show ended up being, the show ended up falling victim to the infamous legal snarls surrounding the Macross franchise; nobody ever said a word about even considering bringing it over, even after the show DVDs, soundtracks, and related paraphernalia matched or shattered decade-old sales records in Japan (and this is for "anime" goods in general, not just Macross stuff).
+There's still a thin, wispy chance that intense industry-wide pressure from everyone else (looking to strengthen the overall market with another prominent release) will make the various combatants in the Macross legal snarl play nice (or, perhaps Harmony Gold will be inattentive as it was for Macross Plus) but as time grinds on this begins to look virtually impossible.